-- TIA and the industry are keen and ready to be closely involved in the Tourism NZ-led project to reimagine tourism.
+- TIA and the industry are keen and ready to be closely involved in the reset and rebuild of the tourism industry.
 It will fail without private sector involvement.

-- The Tourism Sustainability Commitment, the Tourism 2025 Industry Framework and the Government New Zealand Aotearoa Tourism Strategy must be at the heart of any work to reimagine tourism.
+- The Tourism Sustainability Commitment, the Tourism 2025 Industry Framework and the Government New Zealand Aotearoa Tourism Strategy must be at the heart of any work to reset tourism.

 - The project must consider inclusion, economic value, community values, cultural connection and climate change perspectives.

 Taxes and levies